Q. What are the fundamentals of X-ray detection technology and how does X-ray work?

 Q. How can I be sure that a specific contaminant is detectable?

-Q. It is known that X-Ray inspection systems sometimes reject perfectly good containers.
+Q. It is known that X-ray inspection systems sometimes reject perfectly good containers.
 Is this true for the ScanTrac?

-Q. I have heard about X-Ray technology for a long time; what, if anything, has changed?
+Q. I have heard about X-ray technology for a long time; what, if anything, has changed?

 Q. Is the ScanTrac safe for the people around it?

 A. Absolutely.
-Maximum stray radiation limits are strictly governed by the federal and often state governments.
-However, we exceed all US and European safety regulations by a considerable margin.
-Furthermore, stray radiation from our equipment is usually below the natural radiation from the Earth and cosmic rays always present around us.
-Finally, each ScanTrac machine incorporates several safety features that maximize operator protection.
+Maximum stray radiation limits are strictly governed by the Federal (and often state) governments.
+However, Peco InspX exceeds all US and European safety regulations by a considerable margin.
+Furthermore, stray radiation from our equipment is usually below the level of natural radiation from the Earth and cosmic rays present around us.
+Finally, each ScanTrac machine utilizes state of the art safety features that maximize operator protection.

-Q. Is X-Ray inspection safe for our products?
+Q. Is X-ray inspection safe for our products?

-Q. I have heard that X-Ray inspection machines often have a short lifespan, is that true?
+Q. I have heard that X-ray inspection machines often have a short lifespan, is that true?

-Q. Does an X-Ray system need preventative maintenance?
+Q. Does an X-ray system need preventative maintenance?